Code-Institute-Submissions/wrestle-match/README.md

 - Develop and deploy a fully intuitive, visually attractive gaming experience that engages with anyone in some way.
 - Appeal and gain attention from wrestling fans of old and the current wrestling scene no matter their age.
-- Expand my portfolio of coding projects with a website, design and development process I'm confident in and proud of, to show to prospective employers.
+- Expand my portfolio of coding projects with a website, design, and development process I'm confident in and proud of, to show to prospective employers.

 Developer expectations:

-- How does this fit my user's needs? - The controls,mechanics and interactive elements should be obvious to the user.
+- How does this fit my user's needs? - The controls, mechanics, and interactive elements should be obvious to the user.
-- Why the user should like my website - Is it visually appealling?
-There is a continous theme and the colour scheme contrasts and compliments well with the overall design.
+- Why the user should like my website - Is it visually appealing?
+There is a continuous theme and the colour scheme contrasts and compliments well with the overall design.
 - Why the user would like spending time at my website? - The game is fun enough to play in short bursts and the variety in game modes, and the large array of imagery helps to increase replayability.
 The user can play alone or compete against friends and family.
-- Is this a website a user might want to return to in the future? - It ticks all the above boxes and with high reliability in the game being accessible and playable on any device with an up to date browser, these reasons should be able entice some users to return in the future.
+- Is this a website a user might want to return to in the future? - It ticks all the above boxes and with high reliability in the game being accessible and playable on any device with an up-to-date browser, these reasons should be able to entice some users to return in the future.

 ### User Stories

 - As a new visitor to this website, I want to easily navigate around the site, so I can traverse efficiently.
 - As a new visitor, I would like to be able to easily understand how to play the game.
-- As a new visitor, I would like to Quickly recognise any interactive elements and build an understanding of how one thing leads to another so the website flows well.
+- As a new visitor, I would like to Quickly recognize any interactive elements and build an understanding of how one thing leads to another so the website flows well.
 - As a new visitor, I want responsiveness and a consistent design so I can play the game on a range of devices and screen sizes and not be confused by any unnecessary, drastic changes.
-- As a returning visitor to this website, I would like to see some form of variation to what I have previously seen whether it's just different art work or new animations or game modes in the form of updates so I can get increased replayability.
+- As a returning visitor to this website, I would like to see some form of variation to what I have previously seen whether it's just different artwork or new animations or game modes in the form of updates so I can get increased replayability.
 - As a developer, I wanted to make my first game as gaming has always been my favourite activity in my spare time.
 Wrestling is another interest of mine so this has been an easy way of killing two birds with one stone.
-- As a developer, I want to have options for projects I can continue to build on with updates introducing enhancements and additions in aesthetics, gameplay, sound and so on as I continue to gain experience and expand on my skills.
+- As a developer, I want to have options for projects I can continue to build on with updates introducing enhancements and additions in aesthetics, gameplay, sound, and so on as I continue to gain experience and expand on my skills.
-- As an employer, I want to see what Gary is capable of doing as a software developer by seeing clear and proper usage of JavaScript to produce user interatice elements as is to be expected from an IFD project.
+- As an employer, I want to see what Gary is capable of doing as a software developer by seeing clear and proper usage of JavaScript to produce user interactive elements as is to be expected from an IFD project.
 If he impresses me with what I see this might help me to decide if he is a good fit for an available position within our company.

 ### Design Choices